 Jesus Hopped the 'A' Train - February 9 (2:00PM)

 Sizwe Bansi Is Dead - July 26 (2:00PM)

 THE HISTORY OF RELAXED PERFORMANCES

 Relaxed Performances have grown out of work around autism-friendly cinema and theatre events.
 While this movement has its roots in the 1990s, its momentum has increased significantly in the past six years.
 In 2012 eight theatres in the UK worked together on the Relaxed Performance Project led by Include Arts, piloting Relaxed Performances across a number of venues.
 The popularity and scope of Relaxed Performances has grown, as has understanding about who benefits from them.
 They are no longer associated solely with children’s work or with specific conditions.
 Many established venues and performers are offering Relaxed Performances on a regular basis.
-The 2018/2019 season marks Soulpepper’s first time hosting Relaxed Performances in our venue and we commit to accepting feedback and learning more with each one.
+Soulpepper is pleased to host Relaxed Performances in our venue and we commit to accepting feedback and learning more with each one.